joachimdieterich/laravel-curriculum-adminlte3/readme.md

 # curriculum
 [![Build Status](https://api.travis-ci.com/joachimdieterich/laravel-curriculum-adminlte3.svg?branch=master)](https://travis-ci.org/joachimdieterich/laravel-curriculum-adminlte3)
 [![StyleCI](https://github.styleci.io/repos/184726557/shield?branch=master)](https://github.styleci.io/repos/184726557)

-## Important Information
-Work in progress - recoding curriculum in laravel - only use for test purposes

 curriculum is a learning platform where teachers can create topic-based learning objectives.
 The resulting curricula can be linked with learning groups and be viewed by learning group members.
 This will give students, teachers (and parents) a good overview of the objectives to be achieved.
 Not yet reached objectives are shown in red - if a objective is achieved, it will be shown in green or orange (if achieved with help).
 So curriculum provides a good overview of the current learning status.
 More information at http://www.curriculumonline.de

 ## Installation